travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-gradle.md

 # Using Nexus with Gradle

-[Gradle](https://gradle.org) can be configured to download artifacts from Nexus instead of Maven Central.
-Most of the time this speeds up build processes (by caching commonly used dependencies) and helps ensuring reproducible builds.
+Configuring Gradle to download artifacts from Nexus instead of Maven Central will, most of the time, not only speed up build processes by caching commonly used dependencies but also help ensuring reproducible builds, since one only depends on their Nexus availability and not the public repositories.

-Gradle can also be configured to upload artifacts to Nexus, allowing for sharing private artifacts between teams.
+Gradle can also be configured to upload artifacts to Nexus, enabling the management of artifacts private to an organization.

 ## Downloading artifacts from Nexus

-To make Gradle use Nexus to download artifacts, add this to your `build.gradle`:
+In order to enable Gradle to to download artifacts from Nexus, one is to add the following to `build.gradle`:

 ```groovy
 repositories {